NBA TV: History

-Turner took over the channel's operations on October 28, 2008, and began using the same announcers and analysts used on TNT's NBA telecasts.
-Analysis and news programming also received an upgrade, with production of the programs being relocated to Studio B at Turner Studios in Atlanta, Georgia, located adjacent to Studio J, where TNT's post-game program Inside the NBA is broadcast.
-The repeats of NBA games on TBS and TNT began in 2009, as NBA Classics.
+In 2008, Time Warner's Turner Sports division reached an agreement to take over operations of NBA TV and the league's digital properties.
+Their operations were re-located to Turner's studios in Atlanta, and NBA TV was re-launched at the start of the 2008–09 season with a larger emphasis on being a "primary destination" for the league.
+There would be a larger amount of live studio programming, and the network also began to feature NBA on TNT personalities such as Charles Barkley and Kenny Smith.

 In 2024, the NBA signed a new media rights deal with ABC/ESPN, NBC and Amazon Prime Video beginning in the 2025–26 season, ending TNT's broadcasting relationship with the league.
 For several months, the future of the channel remained uncertain with no entity designated to operate the channel.
 On November 18, TNT parent company Warner Bros.
 Discovery announced that they reached a settlement with the NBA over a lawsuit it had filed over Prime Video's contract, which includes certain international and highlights rights for WBD divisions, and a five-year renewal with TNT Sports (formerly Turner Sports) to operate NBA TV and the NBA's digital properties.

 On June 27, 2025, it was instead announced that TNT Sports would withdraw from its management agreement with NBA TV and NBA Digital, and its operations would be taken in-house by the league from its headquarters in New Jersey effective October 1.
 TNT Sports CEO Luis Silberwasser stated that the division was "unable to agree on a path forward that recognized the value of our expertise, quality content and operational excellence that our fans and partners have come to expect from TNT Sports."
 A sticking point in negotiations was the lower number of games that NBA TV would be able to air due to the new contracts made by NBC and Prime Video, additionally the network will no longer air any playoff games (as that part of the deal was in TNT’s expired package).